 SANHUA INTERNATIONAL Listed by sinobi Ransomware Group

-On October 21, 2025, industrial manufacturer Sanhua International appeared on the leak site of the sinobi ransomware group after internal files were exfiltrated during a ransomware attack.
+On October 21, 2025, industrial manufacturer Sanhua International appeared on the leak site of the sinobi ransomware group in a listing claiming internal files were exfiltrated during a ransomware attack.

 October 21, 2025 marks the public disclosure date on the sinobi leak page.
 The data types listed include proprietary business records that could contain employee details, vendor contracts, or operational spreadsheets—information that often holds personal data such as names, addresses, email addresses, and phone numbers of current and former staff.